Amy-Sim/1800_202310_DTC15/README.md

 # Project Title

+LiftBuddy - the carpooling app that is only accessible to internal employees or students

 ## 1. Project Description

 This browser based web application to serve transportation service to users in severe weather conditions, like snowstorms. floods, or extreme heat.
 Our app, LiftBuddy is a carpooling platform that is only accessible to internal employees or students specific to their workplace or school.
 LiftBuddy will help commuters to get to work or school in times of extreme weather.